 Joe Czarnezki has been a faculty member at Milwaukee Area Technical College (MATC) teaching State & Local Government, American National Government & Politics, and Applied Economics.
 Joe has also served as an adjunct faculty member for the UWM Department of Governmental Affairs and has worked as a consultant to government and nonprofit organizations.
 Joe is a member of the Milwaukee County Technology, Efficiency, Accessability and Modernization Committee and the American Society for Public Administration.

 Joe Czarnezki has published articles on state and local government in the American Review of Public Administration, Wisconsin Counties, Public Administration Times, and Marquette Law Review.

-Joe and his wife, Mary Ann, are life-long residents of Milwaukee County, where they raised their son, Jason, a law professor, and their daughter, Jamie Marie, a television programming coordinator.
+Joe and his wife, Mary Ann, are life-long residents of Milwaukee County, where they raised their son, Jason, a law professor, and their daughter, Jamie Marie, a television programming planner.